Hakata and Fukuoka

 Official English Site Hakata Old Town https://yokanavi.com/en/hakataoldtown/

-It is generally thought that Hakata is another name for Fukuoka, but originally, they were two different towns lying side by side.
-Hakata was a commercial town that prospered as a trading port from the Middle Ages, while Fukuoka was a castle town endowed to the first Kuroda Lord, Nagamasa, as a reward for his contribution to the victory at the Battle of Sekigahara.
-In the Meiji era, when the two towns were united into one, there was a dispute about the name.
-In the end, Fukuoka was chosen as the new town name, but some places like Hakata Station retain the old name.
-Hakata and Fukuoka are separated on the west and east sides by rivers, over which Nagamasa built bridges.
-The island in the dividing rivers is the origin of Nakasu, meaning Central River Island.
+It is generally thought that Hakata is another name for Fukuoka, but originally, they were two different, adjacent towns.
+Hakata was a commercial town that prospered as a trading port from the Middle Ages, while Fukuoka was a castle town granted to the first Kuroda lord, Nagamasa, as a reward for his contribution to the victory at the Battle of Sekigahara.
+In the Meiji era, when the two towns were united, there was a dispute over the name.
+Ultimately, Fukuoka was chosen, but some places, like Hakata Station, retain the old name.
+Hakata and Fukuoka are separated on their west and east sides by a river, over which Nagamasa built bridges.
+The island in the dividing river is the origin of Nakasu, which means “Central River Island.”

 Taiko-Wari/Taihaku Street